Here's the context

 // THE PRODUCT GOALS:

-It's important to understand what the business thinks of it’s possible product goals.
-These are not fine details but overall “what is needed to achieve business goals” within a piece of software.
+These are what we think the product will do for it's users, that will achieve the business goals.
 You can’t have a photo taking app if you don’t have a camera.
-These goals can be changed, depending on the research and solution testing outcomes.
+SO a product goal is to "allow users to take photos of their food" These goals can be changed, depending on the research and solution testing outcomes.

 THE PRODUCT PEOPLE

-These people are usually subject matter experts, product managers and engineers.
+These people are usually subject matter experts, designers, product managers and engineers.
 These people will understand design way more then the business people and they will have questions around specific user interface components and interaction design details.
 PM’s ARE HERE TO HELP YOU.
 Remember, your design serves as a communication tool….that's it.
-End users don’t see your final designs, they see what the engineers built - finesse and details should be applied to the coded product as well as the designs you made.
+End users don’t see your final designs, they see what the engineers built - use your designs to validate usability and align people to the "why" we are doing certain features.

 What does your product need to do, to achieve